-A couple of years ago I bought this Drake T-4XB to match my R-4B H.F. receiver that I bought new about 40 years ago.
+A number of years ago I bought this Drake T-4XB to match my R-4B H.F. receiver that I bought new in the early 1970's.
 I originally wanted the receiver to use with VHF/UHF converters.

 The T-4XB is a mainly tube design SSB/CW/AM H.F. transmitter.
 This T-4XB transmitter was advertised on a local Shop & Shop by a seller who lived out of province.
 The seller claimed there were no issues with it and worked fine but when it arrived it did not work.